Nurnberg-Meistersinger/sber-hackaton-2024/README.md

 ![alt text](Assets/Future-Track.jpg)

-1. **Building `Service Operator` as a full-fledged high-load backend service**, which will be integrated with the financial infrastructure of Sber: payment services, mobile application, online-broker service, insurance company, etc. We predict great interest from both bank clients and subsidiary services of the ecosystem, since our service allows to offer a qualitatively new product that has no competitors and alternatives.
+1. **Building `Service Operator` as a full-fledged high-load backend service**, which will have it's own Database Infrastructure and Server Infrastructure.
+Additionally, current Proof-of-Concept requires from Service Operator to maintain its own Data caching and logging Methodology, as soon as DB responses processing Methodology.

-2. **Integrating the service with Sber Ecosystem itself** - to attract competent developers and a huge clients/investors base.
+2. **Integrating the service with Sber Ecosystem** by connecting SPPS with the financial infrastructure of Sber: payment services, mobile application, online-broker service, insurance company, etc. We predict great interest from both bank clients and subsidiary services of the ecosystem, since our service allows to offer a qualitatively new product that has no competitors and alternatives.

 3. **Expansion to off-chain operations** - by expanding the functionality of the service: introducing the ability to confirm profitability not only for on-chain, but also off-chain operations.
 This will significantly reduce the financial barrier to entry for small suppliers of investment products and turn the service into an aggregator-intermediary between clients and small, uncoordinated investment companies.